Meet your evolving needs with three integrated business lines in one professional services firm.

 - Building envelope

 The governmental entity, which is not a tax-paying entity, must assign the tax benefits in writing to the firm that designed the building systems.

 Independent testing must be done using approved U.S. Department of Energy modeling software to certify the energy efficiency as measured against a base building using ASHRAE building standards.
 If certified, a tax deduction ranging from $.45-$1.80 per building square foot is available to the architecture and engineering firm designer, depending upon the energy savings achieved.

 Research and development (R and D) tax credit studies

-Many firms engaged in systematic research may be able to claim a tax credit generally ranging from 6.5 – 14 percent of qualifying wages, consumed supplies, and contractor costs associated with qualifying activities of research and experimentation on unique design processes or products.
+Many firms engaged in systematic research may be able to claim a tax credit generally ranging from 14 - 20 percent of qualifying wages, consumed supplies, and contractor costs above a certain threshold that are associated with qualifying activities of research and experimentation on unique design processes or products.

 Qualifying activities include the search for new engineering solutions, prototyping, and testing.
 This includes systematic trial and error coupled with success or failure testing that works to eliminate uncertainty.
 “Uncertainty” means the information available to you does not establish the capability or method for developing or improving the product or appropriate design of the product.
 The research doesn’t have to be unique and new to the world, just unique and new to you.